Harz National Park: Mountain wilderness shrouded in legend

 The Brocken: Centre of the low mountain range landscape

 The Brocken is the highest mountain in northern Germany and forms the centre of the national park.
 As a landmark of the Harz region, its characteristic silhouette is easily recognisable from afar at a height of around 1,141 metres.
 Despite an average annual temperature of just 3.5 degrees Celsius and around 300 foggy days a year, you should definitely climb the Brocken summit on foot or on the Brocken railway when travelling to the Harz National Park.
 With a bit of luck, you can enjoy a wonderful view of the entire national park from up here.
 Also worth a visit is the Brocken Garden on the summit, which has been home to around 1500 plant species from various high mountain regions since 1890.
 The Brockenhaus also invites you to learn more about the special history and nature of the mountain.
-Here you can find more information about the Brocken.
+You can find more information about the Brocken here.

 Nature conservation in the Harz National Park